-Integrated Six-Year Cardiothoracic Surgical Residency Program
+Integrated Six-Year Cardiothoracic Surgery Residency

-The last two years of the program (PGY5 and PGY6) consist of intense operative experiences in both cardiac and general thoracic surgery, individualized according to the residents’ clinical interests, yet comfortably achieving ABTS case requirements for certification.
+The last two years of the program consist of intense operative experiences in both cardiac and general thoracic surgery, individualized according to the residents’ clinical interests, yet comfortably achieving ABTS case requirements for certification.
 At this stage, residents will also assume administrative responsibilities to derive experience in managing busy clinical services and organizing the educational curriculum for their peers.

 Our program allows dedicated research opportunities of 1-3 years after the PGY3 year.
 Projects will be tailored to the trainee’s individual research interests such as basic science research or clinical outcomes research.
 Advanced degrees are encouraged and can also be obtained through the Yale Investigative Medicine Program, Yale School of Public Health, Yale School of Medicine, or Yale Graduate School of Arts and Sciences.